Orpius/SDK/docs/UserGuide/index.md

 ![Editing an event activity](Images/EventActivity.png)

 **Editing an event activity**

-Built-in agents as well as your custom agents can trigger events.
-You can instruct Orpius, in a chat, to trigger an event by name.
-You can instruct your custom agent to trigger an event as part of an operation.
-Events can be triggered in scheduled tasks, operations, directly via a chat, or even conditionally during another event activity.

 By clicking and expanding the **URL for Access Key 1** or **URL for Access Key 2**, you can see the full URL to call the event.